infomark-org/infomark/README.md

 sudo docker-compose up --force-recreate
 ```

-If you are working on the [mock-generator](./database/mock.py) please add new lines to the bottom as the random seed is fixed and some unit tests depend on the actual random seed.
+If you are working on the [mock-generator](./database/mock.py) please add new lines to the end of the file as the random seed is fixed and some unit tests depend on the actual random seed.